Why your gut issues, fatigue or injuries might not be the real problem: disordered eating in runners

 It often shows up as:

-- Avoiding fuel during training due to fear of weight gain
+- You avoid fueling during training due to fear of weight gain

-- Rigid rules around food or “clean eating”
+- You have rigid rules around food or “clean eating”

-- Feeling like you need to “earn” food through training
+- You feel like you need to “earn” food through training

 How underfuelling affects performance